charnaye95/DraftDay/README.md

 -I'd like to add other models/databases for other sports<br>

+-I'd like to increase the speed for the site, with all of the players its slow to load.<br>

 ## Approach
 Created models and set up database first.
 Then went one by one on the routes and CSS throughout.